How to Stretch for Strength

 Sports can be unbalancing at times.
 Quarterbacks only throw balls with one arm.
 In baseball, batters typically bat from only one side of the plate and players usually only throw with one arm.
 Tennis athletes mostly swing the racquet with one arm.
 Designated kickers usually only kick with one leg.
 See the pattern?

-Flexibility training can help to correct the muscular imbalances that result from this type of uneven chronic over use, which almost always lead to injury.
+Flexibility training can help to correct the muscular imbalances that result from this type of uneven chronic overuse, which almost always leads to injury.

 Myths and Misconceptions

 A common misconception is that static stretching should be performed prior to exercise.

 In the last 10-20 years, experts have discovered that this type of stretching may offer no protection from injury, and in fact static stretching before intense exercise could be detrimental to performance and could lead to an increased risk of injury.

 Rather than static stretching leading to a state of muscle readiness, it actually weakens the muscle while elevating your tolerance for pain when that muscle is stretched.
 If you haven’t figured it out, that is a recipe for injury.

 Another misconception from the opposite extreme is that no stretching should be performed before exercise.

 These people tend to favor warming up by jogging or by executing sports movements with a lighter intensity.
 Using a lower intensity with sport specific movements begins to border on dynamic stretching, but is still not the complete solution.
 Real dynamic stretching will warm you up, increase flexibility, and condition your joints for the upcoming intense exercise.

 - Dynamic Flexibility – Generally more sport-specific than other forms of mobility, dynamic flexibility refers to the performance of dynamic movements within a joint’s full ROM.
 Some examples include twisting from side to side or kicking a ball.